FortAwesome/angular-fontawesome/docs/usage/explicit-reference.md

-# Explicit reference
+# Explicit reference approach

-One of the methodologies of using the `angular-fontawesome` library is "Explicit Reference."
-This involves explicity importing the typescript constants from the npm packages, and setting them directly in the component.
-This is not as convenient as using the [icon library](./icon-library.md) method but if you believe "explicit is better than implicit" then this method is for you.
+The explicit reference approach involves explicitly importing the icon definition from the npm package, assigning it to the component's property and then binding this property to the `icon` input of the `fa-icon` component.

+While this approach is more verbose than the [icon library](./icon-library.md) approach, it makes it much easier to figure out where or whether the given icon is used.
+For example, with Find usages feature of the IDE.
+Another benefit of this approach is that it will produce a compile-time error if an icon is missing.

 `src/app/app.component.html`